 Personal:

-When not lawyering, George F. Brant is a family man who resides in Mississauga with wife Christine and daughter Miranda.
-Notable pastime: Member of the Board of Directors of the Mississauga Symphony Orchestra (resident symphony orchestra of the Livings Arts Centre in the City of Mississauga).
+When not lawyering, George F. Brant can claim over 35 years as both a family man and a Mississauga resident and 10 years (2014-2024) as a member of the Board of Directors of the Mississauga Symphony Orchestra (resident symphony orchestra of the Livings Arts Centre in the City of Mississauga).

 Robinson Bray House: